 Chlorinated water is great for drinking, but it can spell disaster in cheesemaking.
 Chlorine kills bacteria, including the beneficial kinds that help cheese develop its unique flavours and textures.
 To make great cheese, understanding the importance of water quality – and how chlorine affects it – is key.
 Let’s explore how water is used in cheesemaking, why chlorinated water can cause issues, and ways to avoid it.

-SEE ALSO: All the basic ingredients you need to make your own cheese →
+SEE ALSO: All the basic pieces of equipment you need to make your own cheese →

 The key stages of cheesemaking that require water